 Eastern Bluebirds prefer mixed hardwood forests and grasslands, including meadows, prairies and pastures plus human-made grasslands like cemeteries and golf courses.

-Bluebirds typically migrate to southern states in the winter months, but some will overwinter in Minnesota, returning in March.
+Bluebirds typically migrate to southern states in the winter, but some will overwinter in Minnesota, returning in March.
 They nest beginning in mid- to late April, building cup-shaped nests in existing cavities, including nest boxes.
-Females incubate 4-5 pale blue eggs for 12-14 days.
-Male and Female Eastern Bluebirds feed their fledglings.
+Females incubate 4–5 pale blue eggs for 12–14 days.
+Male and female Eastern Bluebirds feed their fledglings.
 Learn about attracting bluebirds and placing a nest box in your yard.

 Eastern Bluebirds are primarily insectivores, ingesting spiders, live and dried mealworms, millipedes, caterpillars and other delectable lawn bugs.
 It is vital to the ongoing health of the bluebird population to provide a pesticide- or chemical-free yard.